Secure CheckoutPersonal information is secured with SSL technology.

-Chief Research Scientist and Director, DST/CSIR National Centre for Nanostructured Materials, Council for Scientific and Industrial Research, South Africa
+Chief Research Scientist and Director of the DST/CSIR National Centre for Nanostructured Materials, Council for Scientific and Industrial Research, Pretoria, South Africa

 Rashi Gusain is a Research Fellow at University of Johannesburg and also a visiting researcher at CSIR-Pretoria, South Africa.
 Her research interests focus on development of inorganic materials for photo-degradation of organic water contaminants and CO2 capture and conversion.